MartinSandChristensen/mining-social-media/README.md

 the same name.
-It will spin up a few Docker containers that will pull data from Twitter, send tweets to a RabbitMQ message queue which will in turn send them to two services: the first is permanent storage in an ElasticSearch database, and the second is a tweet parser.
+It will spin up a few Docker containers that will pull data from Twitter, send tweets to a RabbitMQ message queue which will in turn send them to two services: the first is permanent storage in an CouchDB database, and the second is a tweet parser.
 The parser then sends the parsed message to a new message queue, and from there it will be consumed by a classification service.

 ## How to run

-First, set up docker

-sysctl -w vm.max_map_count=262144

-Edit "run" file
+First, set up Docker.
+On Debian or Ubuntu, "sudo apt install docker.io" will do the trick.
+For your platform of choice, see the Docker web site for documentation.

+To get access to Twitter's stream, create an app at https://apps.twitter.com/ and name it however you like.
+Under that app, go to the Keys and Access Tokens tab.
+Here you'll find your Consumer Key and Consumer Secret.
+Further down on the page you need to click Create my access token.
+This will generate an Access Token and Access Token Secret.
+You need all four of these keys.
+In the mining-social-media directory (here), create a file called twitter.env, which should look something like this:

+    CONSUMER_KEY=FkiG5ILCsYYEUTnmyBkA5KBO4
+    CONSUMER_SECRET=JkPzOkW97lwSfgnz9UVibshMrt9AxezyaIjNyPN2LSh1ihPw4D
+    ACCESS_TOKEN=3251707498-IH2MbaIEK7eL2zDULBcF2AcdVGrWm1xtIgTDka4
+    ACCESS_TOKEN_SECRET=DL3e72EtsobnfkNgyFFSAOC0Cjv2ex3n3u4SqSRp8ORnj
+    TRACK='["trump", "clinton"]'

+but of course substitute these (fake) keys for your own.
+The TRACK variable can be set to whatever search parameters you'd like.

+Now you should be able to execute the run file from the shell.
+This will create the required Docker images and spin up containers.
+After the first time, you should start the containers you want by hand.

 ## Containers

-elasticsearch
+couchdb
-  Runs our ElasticSearch data store.
+  Runs our CouchDB data store.

 rabbitmq
   Our message queue middleware instance.

-elasticfeeder
+couchfeeder
-  This runs a service that takes raw tweets from a queue and feeds them into ElasticSearch.
+  This runs a service that takes raw tweets from a queue and feeds them into CouchDB.

 tweetparser
   Runs a service that grabs raw tweets from a queue, tokenises them and puts them on another queue.

-slurp
+tweetfetcher
   This service grabs data from the Twitter stream.